Being in a slump sucks BIG TIME.

 We’ll swap stuff in and out of our 5 categories, slowly eliminating things that don’t make us 100% happy, in a gradual, well-balanced and wholesome way.

-You may have a sudden burst of passion or urge to get creative for like 20 hours… CUT YOURSELF OFF and try and stick to the balanced 5.
+You may have a sudden burst of passion or urge to get creative for like 20 hours… CUT YOURSELF OFF after 2 hours and try and stick to the balanced 5 categories everyday.

 As my homey Mother-Nature always says,